Frequently Asked Questions

 How old (or young) can a child be to join Cub Scouting?

-Cub Scouting is for children in the first through fifth grades.
+Cub Scouting is open to boys and girls in kindergarten through fifth grade.
 Youth who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouting, but may be eligible to join the Boy Scouting or Venturing program.
 Read more about Scouting for all ages.

 How can I become an adult volunteer in Cub Scouting?